 - IELTS 6.0 or equivalent, with no band score under 5.5

 - Trinity ISE: Pass at Level III, or other University-approved equivalent qualifications

 - Grade C (or above) in GCSE English or

 - SERC will only accept a Secure English Language Test (SELT) for issuing a Certificate of Acceptance for Studies (CAS)

 Candidates are assessed using a range of different methods.
-These include assessments, coursework, Project Based Learning, presentations, practical, posters, leaflets, role-play, and case studies.
-This is dependent on the requirements of each unit of study.
-Oral, written and online feedback will be provided during your course to help improve and monitor performance.
+These include exams, coursework, presentations, practical and a work based project.
+This is dependent on the requirements of each module Oral, written and online feedback will be provided during your course to help improve and monitor performance.

 If you have just completed your A-Levels, Higher Education is most likely the option for you.
 HE usually covers HNC, HND & Foundation Degree level of courses including our Higher Level Apprenticeships.Explore Higher Education

 Stay connected to SERC: Your guide to upcoming college events!